AGE STRONG

 I'm a board certified and licensed geropsychologist and Assistant Professor of Psychology at the University of Prince Edward Island.
 I am passionate about working with and serving older adults in both my clinical work and in my research.
 Clinically, I conduct cognitive assessments for differential dementia diagnoses and provide psychotherapy for mental health issues in late life.
 I supervise students in the clinical Doctor of Psychology program at UPEI on developing geropsychology competencies.

 My primary research interest is in cognition and aging, cognitive reserve, and how musical training and involvement protect against cognitive decline and promote well-being.
-I also enjoy applied research, including program development, implementation, and evaluation of services for older adults across settings.
-More recently, I have been involved in research related to the geriatric workforce pipeline, and how this pipeline may be impacted by factors including ageism vs. exposure to positive experiences interacting with older adults.
+I also enjoy program development, implementation, and evaluation of services for older adults across settings.
+More recently, I have been involved in research related to the geriatric workforce and how this pipeline may be impacted by factors including ageism and norms.

 Kirsten Graham, PhD